rodaibrahim/portfolio/README.md

 - This Python program **analyzes traveller arrival data to New Zealand** from various regions across the months of November to February.
 - Using object-oriented programming, it organizes the data into three classes: Arrival (for monthly data), Region (for a region's data across months), and Continent (for data across multiple regions).
 - The program reads data from text files (e.g., AU_NOV.txt), processes it, and organizes the arrival statistics by region and continent.
-- This project helped me improve my skills in data handling, file processing, and object-oriented design.<br>
+- This project helped me improve my skills in **data handling, file processing, and object-oriented design**.

 📂 **Repository**: [NZ-Resident Traveller Arrivals Analysis](https://github.com/rodaibrahim/portfolio/blob/main/NZ-Resident%20Traveller%20Arrivals%20Analysis.ipynb)